 |EOS 300X||EOS Rebel T2||EOS Kiss 7||Jul 2004|

-This is where the Rebel came in.
-They were intended, on the other hand, for the amateur photographer looking for an entry level camera with sophisticated features or that person using a “point-and-shoot” who wanted something more.
+In late 1990, Canon came out with the first Rebel camera.
+By this time Canan had arrived at the formula for their entry level cameras.
+They were intended for the amateur photographer looking for an entry level camera with sophisticated features or that person using a “point-and-shoot” who wanted something more.
 It was a good concept because here we are 27 years later and Rebels are still being sold as the entry level SLR in the Canon lineup.

 The early film Rebels all featured very light weight curved black plastic body construction.
 They had fully computerized automatic functions but a reduced feature set.
 They used pentaprism viewfinders originally but later consumer models tended to go to the dimmer (and less expensive to manufacture) hollow mirror assemblies for the viewfinder.